Multiband quasiparticle interference in the topological insulator Cu_(x)Bi_(2)Te_(3): Simple impurity scattering modeling of QPI.

-To underpin the assignment of the different quasi particle interference regions, and in particular the new insight regarding the multi-band scattering underlying region II, we utilize an extension of an electronic structure model based upon the work of Ref. \cite{cliu-PRB-2010} and applied to simulate QPI in Refs. \cite{xzhou-PRB-2009,lee-PRB-2009}.
-The electronic structure of Bi$_{2}$Te$_{3}$ and Bi$_{2}$Se$_{3}$ can be described by the Hamiltonian
+To underpin the assignment of the different quasi-particle interference regions, and in particular the multi-band scattering underlying region II, we utilize an extension of an electronic structure model based upon the work of Ref. \cite{cliu-PRB-2010} and applied to simulate QPI in Refs. \cite{xzhou-PRB-2009,lee-PRB-2009}.
+The electronic structure of the tetradymite topological insulators can be described by the Hamiltonian

 where $\mathbb{I}_4$ is the identity and $\Gamma_{1-5}$ are Dirac matrices satisfying the Clifford algebra $\{\Gamma_i,\Gamma_j\}=2\delta_{i,j}$ and the functions $\varepsilon(\mathbf{k})=C_{0}+C_{1}k_{z}^{2}+C_{2}k_{||}^{2}$, $\mathcal{M}=M_{0}+M_{1}k_{z}^{2}+M_{2}k_{||}^{2}$, $\mathcal{B}=B_{0}+B_{2}k_{z}^{2}$ and $\mathcal{A}=A_{0}+A_{2}k_{||}^{2}$.
 For systems such as Bi$_2$Se$_3$ and Bi$_2$Te$_3$, the last two terms in Eq. \ref{hamiltonian} break the in-plane symmetry, producing the Dirac cone warping.